This article was updated on January 10th, 2023

-You could look into adding another older dog, maybe even a senior…. there are SO many of them condemned to spending whatever time they have left in a shelter or pound.
+You could investigate adding another older dog, maybe even a senior…. there are SO many of them condemned to spending whatever time they have left in a shelter or pound.

 But again, a lot would depend on the personality of both dogs, and it’s something that would need a fair bit of thought.
 You want to improve the life of both dogs, not make it more stressful.

 Reducing your older dog’s quality of life probably isn’t what you’re aiming for, but it could happen in this type of situation.

 Beyond The Introductions

 The first couple of days, or up to a week, are usually the most challenging.

 By the end of that period most puppies and older dogs will have accepted the presence of the other one, and will be on the way to working out a relationship.

 Not ALL dogs will adjust this fast, some can take weeks, but others will enjoy each other’s company from day one.

 But in addition to the tips above, there are some other things that you can do to help the two of them get along.

 Pay Special Attention To Your Senior Dog

 Focus on reassuring your older dog that he is still number one in your heart, and always pet, feed, and play with him first.
 Dogs need to have a stable environment to feel secure and happy.

 Your older dog and other family members are the ‘elders’, the puppy is the newcomer.
 Your new puppy is at the bottom of the heap in the dog world.

 Puppies are undeniably adorable, and it’s very easy to spend way too much time ‘Oooh-ing’ and ‘Ahhh-ing’ over the newest little furball but resist the temptation!